flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

 ============

 command
   (optional) An array of strings specifying the housekeeping command.
-Either ``command`` or ``use-systemd-unit`` must be specified.

-use-systemd-unit
-  (optional) A boolean value indicating whether to run the flux-housekeeping systemd unit to handle housekeeping, rather than a specific command.
-  Either ``use-systemd-unit`` or ``command`` must be specified.
+  If unspecified but the housekeeping table exists, then assume the command is ``imp run housekeeping``.

 release-after
   (optional) A string specified in Flux Standard Duration (FSD).
 If unset,